danhermes/cognitive-hackathon/Teacher Guide/Week 3/Cognitive-Teacher-Week3-Day1.md

 Walk through the code, with special focus the steps needed to call and API and return a result.

 ## Student Lab: Text Analytics (20 mins)
 Students do the Text Analytics lab.
+Use the same notebook called *cogservices_textanalytics* in the Azure Notebooks folder with a project called *TEALS Cognitive Services Examples*.

 ## Student Lab: Computer Vision (20 mins)
 Students do the Computer Vision lab.
+In the same TEALS project there's a notebook called *cogservices_vision*.

 ## Summary
 In this class, students learned how to use text analytics and computer vision cognitive services.